JoshMermel/JoshMermel.github.io/_posts/2021-02-28-magnetic-hinge-arrangement.md

 =======

-Having done all this, I plugged my results into OEIS, and found [this sequence](https://oeis.org/A053439) whose is the same as my problem except it cares only about the length of the sequence and not about its construction.
+Having done all this, I plugged my results into OEIS, and found [this sequence](https://oeis.org/A053439) whose description is the same as my problem except it cares only about the length of the sequence and not about its construction.
 The programs there to calculate it suggest some sort of counting argument that could maybe be converted into a construction but I'm not sure there's enough detail for me to do so.